ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

     - Treated or treatment
   * - utx
     - Not treated
+  * - EPI
+    - Expanded programme on immunization

 This documentation focuses on treatment and management of acute malnutrition in Ethiopia based on 2019 National Guideline for the Management of Acute Malnutrition.
 [EMOH]_